klassijs/klassi-js/README.md

 });
 ```

-### Reports
+### Test Execution Reports

-HTML and JSON reports are automatically generated and stored in the default `./reports` folder.
-This location can be changed by providing a new path using the `-r` command line switch:
+HTML and JSON reports will be automatically generated and stored in the default `./reports` folder.
+This location can be
+ changed by providing a new path using the `-r` command line switch:

 ![Cucumber HTML report](runtime/img/cucumber-html-report.png)

 ### Accessibility Report

-HTML and JSON reports will be automatically generated and stored in the default ```.projects/{ProjectName}/reports/accessibility```  folder.
+HTML and JSON reports will be automatically generated and stored in the default `./reports/accessibility`  folder.This location can be changed by providing a new path using the `-r` command line switch:

 ![Aceessibility HTML report](./runtime/img/accessibility-html-report.png)

 ### Event handlers